tusharnankani/PythonAutoDraw/README.md

 * Open Command Line or Terminal
 * Change directory to a respective game: `cd "Desktop\PythonAutoDraw"`
 * Run: `python python-auto-draw.py`
+* Then, switch tabs, and open PAINT.
+Place the cursor on the white board.
+* *ENJOY*

 ### BASICS: